Dhanushree27/MechaCar_Statistical_Analysis/README.md

 **Data to be collected:**
 - Identify vehicle(s) of interest [Sedan class, 4 cylinders and 1.5 litres engine, runs on gas, manufactured in 2015]
-- Identify vehicle(s) from manufacturer that meet the requirement
+- Identify vehicle(s) from manufacturer that meet the same requirement
-- Gather city fuel efficiency data for atleast 10 cars that have travelled 5000 to 5500 miles, per model
+- Gather city fuel efficiency data for atleast 20 cars that have travelled 5000 to 5500 miles, per model